Ningirima: Worship

 Ningirima was a major member of the Mesopotamian pantheon in the third millennium BCE.
 Her elevated position is reflected by her placement in the Early Dynastic god list from Fara.
-She also appears in Ningirima is attested in a variety of other god lists from between the Early Dynastic and Neo-Assyrian periods, including the lists from Mari, Nippur andSultantepe, the Weidner god list, the Old Babylonian An = Anum forerunner and An = Anum itself.
+She also appears in Ningirima is attested in a variety of other god lists from between the Early Dynastic and Neo-Assyrian periods, including the lists from Mari, Nippur and Sultantepe, the Weidner god list, the Old Babylonian An = Anum forerunner and An = Anum itself.
 Her cult had a supraregional significance, instead of being tied to the surroundings of a specific city.
 The existence of clergy of Ningirima is confirmed by formulas in incantations from Fara and Ebla, and by administrative texts from Puzrish-Dagan from the Ur III period which mention gudu priest of this goddess.

 The forty-sixth of the seventy Early Dynastic Zame Hymns from Abu Salabikh is dedicated to her and situates her in Girim.
 (Note: Girim might also be implicitly the location associated with Ninekuga in the following hymn, as no separate toponym is listed in it.)
 It is unclear if this term should be interpreted as the name of a cultic installation or as a toponym.
 In the Early Dynastic period it is also attested as an element of personal names.
 Examples are known from Fara, Ur, Uruk and possibly Zabalam.
 It has been suggested that if Girim was a settlement, it was located in the proximity of Uruk-Kullaba.
 An identification with Murum, which is first attested as a cult center of Ningirima in the Sargonic Temple Hymns, has also been proposed.
 This settlement was most likely located near Bad-tibira.
 Manfred Krebernik and Jan Lisman argue that this settlement should be distinguished from the identically named cult centers of Nikilim and Ishkur.
 However, Andrew R. George considers Ningirim's and Nikilim's cult centers to be identical.